BrenKenna/TaskTide/tasktide/tasktide/README.md

 # TaskTide - ClientApp
 <p id="intro">
-Orchestrates the TaskTide-ItemStore, TaskTide-CoreLib, and TaskTide-Engine into a configuarable command-line application.
-Whose design caters for the development of future clients (ex REST-API) through the <a href="/tasktide/tasktide/README.md#3-client-arcitecture">TaskTide-Client Interface</a>.
+Unified application exposing the TaskTide-Manager, TaskTide-Engine, and embedded TaskTide-WebAPI into a configuarable command-line program.
 How the program runs is goverened by arguments that are supplied at runtime, or the use of a "<a href="/tasktide/tasktide/src/main/resources/META-INF/microprofile-config.properties">TaskTide Configuration File</a>".
 This design choice was to allow users of different familiarities to be able to run the program.
-Though not recommended to use both where not required, command-line arguments overwrite the MPC values, and the global command-line arguments also include documentation on database backend for reference.
+Though not recommended to use both where not required, command-line arguments overwrite the config file values.

 ---